dk/Prima/README.md

 Try running the toolkit examples, by default installed in INSTALLSITEARCH/Prima/examples directory ( find it by running perl -V:installsitearch ).
-All examples and programs included into the distribution can be run either by their name or with perl as argument - for example, ..../helloworld or perl ..../helloworld .  ( perl ..../helloworld.bat for win32 )
+All examples and programs included in the distribution can be run either by their name or with perl as argument - for example, ..../helloworld or perl ..../helloworld .  ( perl ..../helloworld.bat for win32 )